omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can define your own vector operations by injecting them into the
-``vectorops`` module.
-Even if this injection is done in an external module
+``vectorops`` module, even if this injection is done in an external module
 (``.py`` file imported from the directory of the ``.anf`` file)

 .. code-block:: python3